williamrolando88/Azure-bot-practice/README.md

-# Azure chatbots
+# Azure chatbots - Complete how-to implement a working multitenant chat bot in a Web Page

-## How to create a basic bot for practice purposes
+## Create a local chatbot

 #### To start learning about the development of an Azure chatbot I recommend following [these](https://docs.microsoft.com/en-us/composer/quickstart-create-bot) instructions

 The best option to start is a C# empty bot as the tutorial suggests

-## How to provision resources for a multitenant chatbot
+## Provision resources for a chatbot in Azure cloud

 #### 1. Login to Azure: